Safety Guaranteed Robust Multi-Agent Reinforcement Learning with Hierarchical Control for Connected and Automated

+\item We propose a hierarchical decision-making framework, Safe-RMM, for CAVs in mixed traffic environments.
+The framework comprises of two levels whereby the top level is Robust MARL (the "RM" in Safe-RMM) that determines discrete actions conditioned on the behavior of other CAVs and HDVs.
+The low-level controller uses MPC (the final "M" in Safe-RMM) with CBFs to execute the high-level plan while guaranteeing safety to the neighborhood vehicles through the forward invariance property of CBFs.

+\item To handle states uncertainties, we design the robust MARL algorithm which only requires training one more critic for the agents but no prior knowledge of uncertainties.
+Additionally, the MPC controller is incorporated with robust CBFs to consistently generate safe controls given MARL decisions, and to be endowed with the robustness against erroneous system state.

-\item We validate through experiment on CARLA simulator that the proposed Safe-Robust MARL framework significantly improves the collision-free rate and the CAV agents achieves higher overall returns compared to baselines.
-Our results show contributions from robust MARL algorithm and robust Safety Shield respectively by ablation study. \end{itemize}
+\item We validate through experiments in CARLA simulator that the proposed Safe-RMM approach significantly improves the collision-free rate and allows the CAV agents to achieve higher overall returns compared to baseline methods.
+Ablation studies further highlight the contributions of both the robust MARL algorithm and the MPC-CBF controller, as well as their reciprocal effects. \end{itemize}